What’s Included in Strategic Financial Planning?

 The goal of strategic financial planning is to create profit for the business and ensure an acceptable return on investment (ROI).
 This is accomplished through business financial plans, setting up financial controls, and a financial decision-making process.

 Before a company can undertake strategic financial planning, it needs to define its objective — including identifying and quantifying its available and potential resources — so a specific plan can be devised to use its finances and other capital resources.
+Toronto-based businesses can benefit from tailored advice by consulting resources such as the City of Toronto’s Economic Development and Culture Division, which provides insights into local economic strategies and development.

 In addition, strategic management also involves understanding and properly controlling and allocating a company’s assets and liabilities.
 These include monitoring operational financing like expenditures, revenues, accounts receivable and payable, profitability, and cash flow.